awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 **Note**
 We recommend using the COPY command to load large datasets into Amazon Redshift from Amazon S3 or DynamoDB\.
 For more information about COPY syntax, see [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) in the *Amazon Redshift Database Developer Guide*\.

    Download file [tickitdb\.zip](samples/tickitdb.zip) that contains individual sample data files\.
 Unzip and load the individual files to a `tickit` folder in your Amazon S3 bucket in your AWS Region\.
 Edit the COPY commands in this tutorial to point to the files in your Amazon S3 bucket\.
-For information about how to manage files with Amazon S3, see [Creating and Configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about how to manage files with Amazon S3, see [Creating and configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

    To load the sample data, you must provide authentication for your cluster to access Amazon S3 on your behalf\.
 You can provide either role\-based authentication or key\-based authentication\.
 We recommend using role\-based authentication\.
-For more information about both types of authentication, see [CREDENTIALS](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the Amazon Redshift Database Developer Guide\.
+For more information about both types of authentication, see [CREDENTIALS](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the *Amazon Redshift Database Developer Guide\.*

    For this step, you provide authentication by referencing the IAM role that you created and then attached to your cluster in previous steps\.
 **Note**